ABOUT INFINITE GLASSWORKS

 ABOUT THE STUDIO

-The Infinite Glassworks studio is housed in a 90 year old rustic barn beside beautiful Eugenia Falls in Ontario, Canada.
-Our dream to own a glassblowing facility on our rural property became a reality in 2016 when we began to renovate our barn into a studio.
-Much of the design and aesthetics of the space are inspired by recycled and reclaimed material, and it was our priority to maintain the rural atmosphere in the studio.
+Infinite Glassworks is housed in a 90 year old rustic barn beside beautiful Eugenia Falls in Ontario, Canada.
+The dream to own a glassblowing facility on our rural property became a reality in 2016 when we began renovations to transform the barn into a studio.
+Much of the design and aesthetic of the space are inspired by recycled and reclaimed material, and our priority is to maintain the rural atmosphere both inside the studio and out.

-The bottom floor of the barn houses the glassblowing studio – a hotshop for blowing glass and a coldshop for grinding, polishing and finishing the glass.
-There is a retail area for visitors to shop for glassware.
+The ground floor of the houses the glassblowing studio – a hotshop for blowing glass and a coldshop for grinding, polishing and finishing the glass.
+There is a retail area for visitors to shop for our glassware.

-The second floor loft is a multi-purpose studio space which will include a metalsmithing bench, soldering station, flameworking bench and a printmaking/painting area.
+The second floor loft is a multi-purpose studio space which includes metalsmithing equipment, flameworking bench and a printmaking area.